dumbledog/markdown-portfolio/_includes/04-lists.md

+* frog ears and bank notes
+* couches and rolled oat
+* baby grand pianos hanging by some strings
-Replace this with a list of your favorite things.
+* these are a few of my favorite things